Anemone × hybrida 'Honorine Jobert' (Japanese anemone)

 A compact foxglove, that produces rich chocolate-brown flowers, each with a purple-brown lip, on densely-packed, robust stems in early summer.
-The basal rosette of foliage is a glossy and dark green, and provides a wonderful backdrop for the flowers.
-An unusual and exotic-looking cultivar that's easy to grow.
+The basal rosette of foliage is a glossy and dark green, and provides a nice backdrop for the flowers.

 Flowers from May to July